DrOldGuy/java-week-3/README.md

-# java-week-3
+# Java Week 3

-This is the code we did for week 3
+This is the code we did for week 3.
+This is lots of fun!